-All instances of academic dishonesty will be reported to the Dean of Academic Affairs, at which time a hold will be placed on their account until such time that the penalty phase is completed.
+All instances of academic dishonesty will be reported to the Dean of Academic Affairs, at which time a hold will be placed on the student's account until the penalty phase is completed.
 The penalties imposed upon a student who violates the academic honor code are as follows:

-- 1. First Offense.
-The College will work with the student after the first offense of the academic honor code violation to ensure that the student completely understands the seriousness of the violation and is equipped with learning strategies and skills to avoid the situations which lead to the violation.
-Students who violate the academic honor code the first time will: - Receive a score of "O" on the assignment - Attend an academic honesty workshop lead by the Office of Academic Affairs - Sign an acknowledgement form and pledge to abide by the Academic Honor Code henceforth. - 2.
-Second Offense is treated much more severely. - Receive a grade of "F" for the course - Placed on Academic Probation for 1 full semester - Lose eliqibility to participate in NFCC sponsored extracurricular activities for 1 semester
+1. First Offense.
+The College will work with the student after the first academic honor code violation to ensure that the student completely understands the seriousness of the violation and is equipped with learning strategies and skills to avoid future violations.
+Students who violate the academic honor code for the first time will:

-Dual-enrolled students will be permanently removed from all dual enrollment opportunities at NFCC.

-3. Third Offense

-- Receive a grade of "F" for the course - Immediately withdrawn from NFCC and placed on academic suspension for 1 full term - Serve 1 full semester on academic probation upon return to NFCC
+- Receive a score of "0" on the assignment - Attend an academic honesty workshop lead by the Office of Academic Affairs - Sign an acknowledgment form and pledge to abide by the Academic Honor Code henceforth. - 2.
+Second Offense.
+A second academic honor code violation is treated much more severely.
+Students who violate the academic honor code for the second time will: - Receive a grade of "F" for the course - Placed on Academic Probation for one full semester - Lose eligibility to participate in NFCC sponsored extracurricular activities for one semester - Dual-enrolled students will be permanently removed from all dual enrollment opportunities at NFCC. - 3.
+Third Offense.
+Students who violate the academic honor code for the third time will: - Receive a grade of "F" for the course - Immediately withdrawn from NFCC and placed on academic suspension for one full term - Serve one full semester on academic probation upon return to NFCC.

-There are a number of reasons why a student might feel tempted to violate the academic honor code. and cheat on an assignment or plagiarize a paper.
+There are a number of reasons why a student might feel tempted to violate the academic honor code by cheating on an assignment or plagiarizing a paper.
 The pressure to maintain good grades while juggling school, work and personal responsibilities can be tremendous.
 However, academic dishonesty is never worth the risk at NFCC.
 If you need more information about academic dishonesty or have questions or concerns about any of the issues raised here, please seek out assistance from your instructors or the Office of Academic Affairs.